 position: relative block, as long as it’s on screen.
 If the user scrolls far enough that the element (let’s say it’s a

-h1’s parent div is still visible onscreen, treat it as though it were
+h1) will move off the screen, but it’s parent is still visible onscreen, treat it as though it were

-One of the best use-cases for this is with really long tables.
+One of the best use cases for this is for bigggg tables.
 That is, tables where you want to see the column headers on top as you scroll down.

 There is one caveat though, Chrome and Edge have a bug with using